 Technology is future-proofing the industry, and it is clear with the development of how customers interact with businesses.
 Years ago, the only means for customers to connect with businesses is through telephones.
 As such, the old call center set up are rows of agents fielding telephone calls from customers.
 But with the onset of smartphones and social media, customers can easily connect with companies in so many ways.
 This leads to omnichannel business solutions that seamlessly combine phones, social media, texts, email, instant messaging and more to interact and assist customers.

 Yet the limitations in the workforce make the industry slow to adapt to change.
-But with AI everything can be done quickly.
+But with CX technology like AI everything can be done quickly.
 Companies can extract customer data and provide real-time customer engagement.
 Automation will also eliminate repetitive, time-consuming tasks and shift the focus on providing excellent customer experience.